 The velocity of the universe is determined then about 100 % everywhere.
 So the location of the universe must be indefinite, 100 percent undetermined, in accordance with the Heisenberg uncertainty principle (2.1).
 Our matter is able to stand still with respect to the expanding frame, more or less embodied by the receding galaxies and especially the CMB.

-In our universe as it is now, there is no preferred location where the BB occurred, all locations are equally valid (5.1)
+In our universe as it is now, there is no preferred location where the BB occurred, all locations are equally valid (6.1)

 SR still holds.
 To start with, the model of the expanding universe might be that of Milne: a uniform, isotropic, homogeneous and constant expansion - the uttermost simple expansion there is - of an empty universe, wherein SR is taken into account.
 Added to the model of Milne are decelerations of the expansion due to gravity in the forward time evolving areas and, in this website only, accelerations of the expansion (as we observe them) in backward time evolving areas.

-That the antimatter from the BB has gone backwards in time, starting at the moment of the BB, is a perfect explanation why there is no antimatter in our universe and where it has gone to (5.2)
+That the antimatter from the BB has gone backwards in time, starting at the moment of the BB, is a perfect explanation why there is no antimatter in our universe and where it has gone to (6.2)

 However, as described in the previous page of THE EXPANSION OF THE UNIVERSE and in item 15 at page 1 of THE EXPANSION OF THE UNIVERSE, there might be antimatter in our universe coming to us along the timeline from another BB in our far future.
 The amounts of matter we observe around us and antimatter (that we don't see, see item 12 at page 1 of THE EXPANSION OF THE UNIVERSE) then don't have to match.
 In this website there is a preference for the existence of these foreign antimatter and the foreign antimatter is regarded as the cause of the acceleration of the expansion of the universe.
 See also paragraph The beginning of the Universe - a previous attempt at the previous page of the storyline THE EXPANSION OF THE UNIVERSE.

-W = Weak force, P = Photon, the electromagnetic force, G = gluon, the strong force.
+W = Weak force; P = Photon, the electromagnetic force; G = Gluon, the strong force.

+We take this as the reaction times of the forces.
 The lifetime of an unstable particle determines with nearly absolute certainty under which force it decays.

 CMB

 The decoupling of matter and radiation at 3000 K, about 400,000 years after the BB, was the moment of birth of the CMB that then equals a black body radiation of 3000 K. Since then the matter has clumped into stars, galaxies and clusters of galaxies.
 The CMB temperature still is isotropic to about one part in 100,000.
 So the evolution has had no influence on the 2.7 K isotropy.
 So we may conclude that also the supposed dark antimatter galaxies would have had no influence on the 2.7 K isotropy.
+(7.1)

 The observed temperature of the CMB now is 2.7 K, more than 1000 times smaller than 3000 K. The accepted explanation for this is that the wavelengths of the CMB radiation are stretched in the course of time, they arrive stretching.
+(7.2)

 Here I would propose a simpler explanation.
 At 400,000 years ATB (After The Bang) our location (the location that will become us) received 3000 K radiation from the direct neighbourhood.
 That radiation has passed us by since.
 One billion years later we receive the CMB radiation from locations one billion lightyears away.
-Those locations recede from us and the light from those locations is severely red shifted to a much lower temperature than 3000 K. Another 12 or 13 billion years later - we are in present times now, 13.8 billion years ATB - all those radiations has passed us by and we are receiving now radiation from places about 13.8 billion ly away.
+Those locations recede from us and the light from those locations is severely red shifted to a much lower temperature than 3000 K. Also that radiation has passed us by.
+Another 12 or 13 billion years later - we are in present times now, 13.8 billion years ATB - all those radiations has passed us by and we are receiving now radiation from places about 13.8 billion ly away.
 Those places recede that much that the CMB has red shifted to the nowadays observed 2.7 K. It resembles a bit the reasoning in the solution for the paradox of Olbers that I found, see page 7 of the storyline THE EXPANSION OF THE UNIVERSE.

-The CMB that we observe is cooling down in the course of the billions of years (6.1)
+The CMB that we observe is cooling down in the course of the billions of years (7.3)

 Just another possibility for CMB-like radiation.

-During acceleration the accelerated matter experiences the surrounding vacuum as having a temperature proportional to the acceleration (Davies-Unruh equation) (6.2)
+During acceleration the accelerated matter experiences the surrounding vacuum as having a temperature proportional to the acceleration (Davies-Unruh equation) (7.4)

 This is supposed to hold in forward matter areas as well as in backward antimatter areas.